Wondering How To Grow Tomatoes In Containers?

 So what do you think?
 Do you think you can grow tomatoes?

-And if you know someone who wants to learn about how to grow tomatoes in containers, please share the article with them!
+And if you know someone who wants to learn about how to grow tomatoes in containers or container gardening, please share the article with them!